blmichel/plant-id/README.md

-# FSDL-PlantID
+# PlantID
-This repo contains the Python code files for the plant identification project which is a part of FSDL project.
+This repo contains the Python code files for Plant ID.

 # Goals